joshupadhyay/dream_journal/README.md

 # dreamjournal

-Official 'Dream Journal' software dev repo, by Aidan Alls, Daniel Chelinitsky, Federico Chung, and me.
+Official 'Dream Journal' software dev repo, by Aidan Alls, Daniel Chechelnitsky, Federico Chung, and me.
+Created using flutter framework and the Dart language.

-Still WIP.
+#About

+#Complatability

+#